cagefigter/windows-reg-tweaks/README.md

 Regtweaks (Win 7 - Win 10) Collection files original created under the GNUv2 license 2015 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
-Some tweaks are taken from the internet, some are found by myself.
+Some tweaks are taken from the Internet, some are found by myself.

 **Current Status: Over 600+ tweaks**